-- the Company organisation chart, which highlights hierarchical and functional reporting lines; - the resolutions and reports of the management and oversight bodies; - of the intercompany contracts between the Company and ENAV referred to in the previous paragraph; - the corpus of company rules (i.e. the organisational procedures and guidelines) and the control system in general; - the system of delegation of powers and authorities; - the recommendations set out in Confindustria's Guidelines; - the "history" of the Company, i.e. the prejudicial events that affected the Company in the past.
+- the industrial plan (Business Plan); - shareholders' agreements; - the articles of association; - the Service Agreements and Supply of Services Agreement; - the Company organisation chart, which highlights hierarchical and functional reporting lines; - the resolutions and reports of the management and oversight bodies; - the body of company rules (i.e. organisational procedures and guidelines) and the control system in general; - the system of powers and responsibilities;

+- the recommendations set out in Confindustria's Guidelines; - the "history" of the Company, i.e. the prejudicial events that affected the Company in the past.